Autotroph: Origin of autotrophs

 Researchers believe that the first cellular lifeforms were not heterotrophs as they would rely upon autotrophs since organic substrates delivered from space were either too heterogeneous to support microbial growth or too reduced to be fermented.
 Instead, they consider that the first cells were autotrophs.
 These autotrophs might have been thermophilic and anaerobic chemolithoautotrophs that lived at deep sea alkaline hydrothermal vents.
-This view is supported by phylogenetic evidencethe physiology and habitat of the last universal common ancestor (LUCA) is inferred to have also been a thermophilic anaerobe with a Wood-Ljungdahl pathway, its biochemistry was replete with FeS clusters and radical reaction mechanisms.
+This view is supported by phylogenetic evidence – the physiology and habitat of the last universal common ancestor (LUCA) is inferred to have also been a thermophilic anaerobe with a Wood-Ljungdahl pathway, its biochemistry was replete with FeS clusters and radical reaction mechanisms.
 It was dependent upon Fe, H_{2}, and CO_{2}.
 The high concentration of K^{+} present within the cytosol of most life forms suggests that early cellular life had Na^{+}/H^{+} antiporters or possibly symporters.
 Autotrophs possibly evolved into heterotrophs when they were at low H_{2} partial pressures where the first form of heterotrophy were likely amino acid and clostridial type purine fermentations.
-It has been suggested that photosynthesis emerged in the presence of faint near infrared light emitted by hydrothermal vents.
+It has been suggested that photosynthesis emerged in the presence of faint near-infrared light emitted by hydrothermal vents.
 The first photochemically active pigments are then thought to be Zn-tetrapyrroles.

+The first autotrophic organisms likely evolved early in the Archean but proliferated across Earth's Great Oxidation Event with an increase to the rate of oxygenic photosynthesis by cyanobacteria.
+Photoautotrophs evolved from heterotrophic bacteria by developing photosynthesis.
+The earliest photosynthetic bacteria used hydrogen sulfide.
+Due to the scarcity of hydrogen sulfide, some photosynthetic bacteria evolved to use water in photosynthesis, leading to cyanobacteria.